bablokb/christmas-pyramid/doc/software.md

 ------------

 Just copy everything below `src/` to your device.
-Note that `src/lib` contains a number of precompiled libraries (adafruit_ticks and asyncio).
+Note that `src/lib` contains a number of precompiled libraries:

+  - adafruit_pixelbuf
+  - adafruit_ticks
+  - asyncio
+  - neopixel

 These are CircuitPython version 9 libraries (also compatible with version 10).
-You might want to update these libraries if you have problems.
+You might want to update these libraries if you have problems (the recommended way is to use circup).

 Configuration